Skip to main content

 You’ll define YAML workflow files and run them using the np service workflow CLI commands.

-💡 If you're using one of our production-ready scopes from the how-to guides, most of this setup is already taken care of.
+💡 If you're using one of our production-ready scopes from the Tutorials hub, most of this setup is already taken care of.
 Use this page if you're building your own workflows or want to customize an existing one.

 1. Create workflow files